haraka/node-address-rfc2821/README.md

 * address.host

+Access the domain part of the email adress, decoded if necessary to punycode

+* address.original_host

-Access the domain part of the email adress
+Access the domain part of the email address, unencoded and case preserved

 * address.format()